-The second tranche of the endowment was allocated to social action projects with nongovernmental organisations to help people and groups in vulnerable situations in the countries where we operate sites located in 11 European countries
+The second tranche of the endowment was allocated to social action projects with nongovernmental organisations to help people and groups in vulnerable situations in the countries where we operate

 In 2021 we will kick off The Cellnex Foundation to express awareness of the company's social impact.
 This will include projects to achieve such things as bridging the digital divide, either for social or territorial reasons, or betting on entrepreneurial talent or training and promoting STEM vocations, among other initiatives.